ctp-archive/data-journalism/modules/data-as-a-system/_posts/2022-03-01-systems-thinking-part-one.md

 ---
-title: Systems thinking - Hands-on I
+title: Individual systems
 ---

-# Systems thinking - Hands-on exercises
+# Individual systems

+***Total suggested time: 30-45 minutes***

-The United States needs a plan for detecting the spread of the Z virus, and the goal of this exercise is for your class to draft one on paper.
+Your state needs a plan for detecting the spread of the Z virus, and the goal of this exercise is for your class to draft one on paper.

-## Part I - Division of power
+## Group work: Diagramming data inputs

+*Suggested time: 15 minutes*

 Students should split into groups of two or three.
 Assign each group a different U.S. state.